MrBean355/admiralbulldog-sounds/README.md

 [![Build Status](https://travis-ci.org/MrBean355/dota2-integration.svg?branch=master)](https://travis-ci.org/MrBean355/dota2-integration)

 This is a little app that plays various [AdmiralBulldog](https://www.twitch.tv/admiralbulldog) sound bytes for things that happen in your Dota 2 matches:
-- 15 seconds before the bounty runes spawn
+- shortly before the bounty runes spawn
 - your Hand of Midas comes off cooldown
-- you become affected by Smoke of Deceit
+- you get affected by Smoke of Deceit
 - you get a kill (sometimes)
 - you die (sometimes)
 - you get healed (sometimes)
+- you respawn
 - the match starts
 - your team wins
 - your team loses
 - randomly every 5 to 15 minutes

+You can toggle each of these events on and off to your liking.
-You can easily configure which sound bytes are played for each of these events.
+You can also easily choose which sounds are played for each of these events.
+It is designed to have the same selection of sounds as on AdmiralBulldog's official [PlaySounds](http://chatbot.admiralbulldog.live/playsounds) page.

+## Installation

-## Download
+#### Download
 1. Download the `.jar` file for the [latest release](https://github.com/MrBean355/dota2-integration/releases).
 2. Move the downloaded file to somewhere easy to access (e.g. on your desktop).
-3. Complete the **Setup** instructions below.
-4. Simply double-click the downloaded file to run the app!
-5. Note: a `config.json` file is created which stores your settings.
-If you more or delete this file, all your settings will be lost!

-## Setup
+#### Dota 2 Setup
-1. Close Dota 2.
+1. Important: close Dota 2.
 2. Navigate to your Dota 2 installation folder (e.g. `C:\Program Files (x86)\Steam\steamapps\common\dota 2 beta`).
 3. Within there, navigate to `game\dota\cfg\gamestate_integration` (create any folders that don't exist).
 4. Create a new file called `gamestate_integration_bulldog.cfg`.